-Emil: Emil looks to the remaining doctor before he leaves, and informs him that “the tech also took all the money from my wallet.”
+Emil: Emil looks to the remaining doctor before he leaves, then informs him, “The tech also took all the money from my wallet.”
 He points to the empty leather pouch.
 “Would you be willing to do me a favor, Doctor?”

 GM: “I suppose that’s what you get when we pay them $5.85 an hour,” the man sighs disgustedly.
 “If it’s to get your money back, sure.”

 Emil: “Well, I’d appreciate that, but it has to do with my stepfather.
 He accompanied me when I was airlifted over here but got severely ill upon landing.
 His name is Paul Jonas but he might be listed as Saul.
 He was taken away on a gurney.
 I’m worried about him.
 No one’s given me any update on his status.
 Would it be at all possible for you to have him moved to this room so I can keep an eye on him?”